Rushanksavant/Bridging/README.md

     - ERC20 payBacks: Get information of ERC20 amounts that were received in last 5 mins from other addresses (except 0xspecific)
         - Check current ETH balance for 0xmain
         - Execute ERC20 transfer only if ETH balance > 0.0005.
 This is done to avoid transaction failing (leading to script crashing) during cron-job.
+        - If payBacks are not transferred, they are bridged to Polygon when 0xmain ETH balance increases.
     - Bridging ERC20: Bridge all ERC20s contained (in 0xmain) to Polygon
         - Check current ETH balance for 0xmain
         - Execute ERC20 bridging only if ETH balance > 0.0005.
 This is done to avoid transaction failing (leading to script crashing) during cron-job.